Visitation at Forsyth County Detention Center, Nc.

 Overview

-Public in-person visiting hours at Forsyth County Detention Center run 9:00–11:30 AM, 1:00–3:00 PM, and 5:30–7:30 PM.
-You must register at least 30 minutes before a visitation block ends.
-Attorneys follow a different schedule—they can visit any day between 8:00 AM and 8:00 PM.
-Ordained clergy and licensed ministers can request non-contact pastoral visits that don't count toward an inmate's two visits per week.
-Clergy may also get one 30-minute daily visit in regular visitation rooms during specified time blocks (except Friday).
-To qualify, clergy must provide three of four proofs: a ministry license, ordination certificate, church staff position, or representation of a religious order.
-Before you go, confirm you're on the inmate's approved visitor list and complete any required scheduling or application steps.
+Planning ahead makes visiting someone at Forsyth County Detention Center much smoother.
+Public visiting hours are 9:00–11:30 am, 1:00–3:00 pm, and 5:30–7:30 pm.
+You must be registered 30 minutes before visitation ends.
+Attorneys can visit any day between 8:00 am and 8:00 pm, separate from public visitation blocks.
+Ordained clergy and licensed ministers associated with a church or religious order may qualify for a non-contact pastoral visit that doesn't count toward an inmate's two visits per week.
+Clergy can also use regular visitation rooms for a thirty-minute daily visit during specified time blocks (except Friday), though eligibility requirements apply.
+Before you go, confirm you're on the inmate's approved visitor list and check whether the visit will be contact or non-contact.

 Find an Inmate at Forsyth County Detention Center, Nc